yongzx/GSoC-2019-FrameNet/Documentation - Antonym Detection.md

 ### 1. Generate BERT embeddings for Lexical Units

-Output: A pickled file (`lus_fn1.7_bert.p`) that saved the mapping of the IDs of lexical units to their BERT embeddings
+**Output**: A pickled file (`/home/zxy485/zxy485gallinahome/week9-12/antonym-detection/lus_fn1.7_bert.p`) that saved the mapping of the IDs of lexical units to their BERT embeddings

 The function is a script in another folder `/home/zxy485/zxy485gallinahome/week9-12/unseen_LUs/create_embeddings.py`.